AmasaDelano/dungeon-land/markdown/06_06_Ranger.md

 Your load is 11+STR.
 You start with dungeon rations (5 uses, 1 weight), leather armor (1 armor, 1 weight), and a bundle of arrows (3 ammo, 1 weight).
 Choose your armament:

-- Hunter’s bow (near, far, 1 weight) and short sword (close, 1 weight)
+- Hunter's bow (near, far, 1 weight) and short sword (close, 1 weight)
-- Hunter’s bow (near, far, 1 weight) and spear (reach, 1 weight)
+- Hunter's bow (near, far, 1 weight) and spear (reach, 1 weight)

 Choose one: